DSA

 Linked List Cycle II in Java (Find Cycle Start)

-If a linked list has a cycle, return the node where cycle begins.
-Otherwise return null.
+Problem description: Given the head of a linked list, return the node where the cycle begins.
+If there is no cycle, return null.

 class Solution {